earlye/nephele/README.rst

 * Cloudwatch logging support has commenced.
-It's very rudimentary so far - you can see log groups inside stacks, select them using the logGroup command, and see that there are streams present.
+It's very rudimentary so far - you can see log groups inside stacks, select them using the `logGroup` command, and see that there are streams present.
   The output is not beautified yet, and you can't actually see the content of those streams yet.
 Soon.

+* IAM role support has commenced, too.
+It's also very rudimentary so far.
+You can see roles inside cloudformation stacks, down to the policy document level using the `role`.
+The output is not beautified yet and it's purely read-only.
+I don't anticipate beautifying it, because pprint() is good enough for me, but I certainly welcome patches if it matters to you.